When masks are good

 To work, masks must fit well over your nose and mouth.

 Wear masks with good filtration.
 They block virus particles from going through the mask itself.

-Here are types of masks from the most to least effective material:
+Here are types of masks that work best:

 - N95, KN95, and KF94 respirators